 Philips Torino Pendant Lamp

-Materials: Dark blue/aquamarine coloured conical crystal glass.
-White opal ribbed glass cylinder inside.
+Materials: Dark blue, aquamarine conical clear hand blown glass lampshade.
+White opal ribbed glass cylinder diffuser inside.
 Brass parts and rod.
 White plastic canopy and parts.
-Bakelite socket.
+Bakelite E27 socket.

 Cord Length: 60 cm / 23.62”

 Height: 25 cm / 9.84”

 Width: ∅ 20 cm / 7.87”